Honors & Awards

 Barnett also visited Arkansas and Oklahoma and considered Oklahoma State before choosing the Huskers.

 Barnett was born on Aug.
 19, 1996, and he is the son of Tanisha Barnett.
-He was named to the Tom Osborne Citizenship Team in 2016 and 2017, while claiming a spot on the Brook Berringer Citizenship Team in 2016.
+He is majoring in psychology and was named to the Brook Berringer and Tom Osborne Citizenship Teams in both 2016 and 2017.
+He has volunteered his time with the Lincoln Marathon, Uplifting Athletes and local hospital visits.

 Games Played--11 in 2016